gs-Hani/Hospital-management-system/README.md

 6. Display patients of a particular blood group.
 7. Display patients treated by a particular doctor.
 8. Display patients of a particular diagnosis.
+9. Dispaly patients who visited on a particular day.

 ## Credits ##
 n/a